gitbnw/blocpicker/README.md

 ## Installation

-Uses rails, redis, resque, and even some that don't with r.
+Uses rails, redis, resque, and even some gems that don't with r.

 ## Usage